juthilo/run-jekyll-on-windows/README.md

 ## Run Jekyll ##

-To run Jekyll, change the command line's encoding to UTF-8, navigate to your site source folder and run the Jekyll command of your choice.
+Depending on your individual site, problems due to incompatible character encodings might arise.
+To avoid those, change your command line's encoding to UTF-8 before navigating to your site source folder and running the Jekyll command of your choice.

     chcp 65001
     cd "C:\my-site\"
     jekyll serve

-If you don't change the encoding, Jekyll will likely fail to build your site because of special characters it doesn't understand.
 You need to do this every time you open a new command prompt before running Jekyll.

 You can alternatively add the following setting to your `_config.yml` file, if that is an option: